Khosraw/PWSH-Comp.-Club-Problems-2023-24/Candyland Conundrum/README.md

 ### Sample Case Explanation

 In the first game, there are two ways to earn a candelicious combo: landing on square 1 then square 2, or landing on square 2 then square 3.
-In total, this earns $2 + 3 = 5$ points.
+This earns $2 + 3 = 5$ points in total.
 In the second game, there are six ways to earn a candelicious combo, with the sequences being 123, 135, 234, 246, 345, and 357.
-In total, this earns $3 + 5 + 4 + 6 + 5 + 7 = 30$ points.
+This earns $3 + 5 + 4 + 6 + 5 + 7 = 30$ points in total.